benbenz/pedalboard/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/spotify/pedalboard?style=social)](https://github.com/spotify/pedalboard/stargazers)

+This is a fork of the original pedalboard repository:
+- extra plugin format implentation
+- upgrade JUCE to 7.0.10
+- exposed extra methods/properties:
+  - plugin current program name
+  - capture plugin window

 `pedalboard` is a Python library for working with audio: reading, writing, rendering, adding effects, and more.
 It supports most popular audio file formats and a number of common audio effects out of the box, and also allows the use of [VST3®](https://www.steinberg.net/en/company/technologies/vst3.html) and [Audio Unit](https://en.wikipedia.org/wiki/Audio_Units) formats for loading third-party software instruments and effects.

 `pedalboard` was built by [Spotify's Audio Intelligence Lab](https://research.atspotify.com/audio-intelligence/) to enable using studio-quality audio effects from within Python and TensorFlow.
 Internally at Spotify, `pedalboard` is used for [data augmentation](https://en.wikipedia.org/wiki/Data_augmentation) to improve machine learning models and to help power features like [Spotify's AI DJ](https://newsroom.spotify.com/2023-02-22/spotify-debuts-a-new-ai-dj-right-in-your-pocket/) and [AI Voice Translation](https://newsroom.spotify.com/2023-09-25/ai-voice-translation-pilot-lex-fridman-dax-shepard-steven-bartlett/). `pedalboard` also helps in the process of content creation, making it possible to add effects to audio without using a Digital Audio Workstation.